 This easy family hike around a lake has a big playground and some fun play stations along the way.
 This is a great choice for smaller children that are learning to hike, as the trail is short and suitable for strollers.
 But our older kids also had a great time with the water play and puzzles.
 The setting is spectacular, at the beautiful Trübsee lake below the Titlis mountain peaks.
 You can combine this with a visit to the top of Titlis, to walk on a glacier, visit the ice caves and soak in the panoramas.
 This fun theme trail is a great day out for families in Switzerland.

-Note: In June 2017, our readers reported that the theme trail elements have been removed from this trail, including the punch card.
-The playground and the play stations on the trail are still there and the trail is lovely as ever.
+Note: In June 2017, our readers reported that the theme trail elements have been discontinued from this trail, including the punch card.
+However, the playground and the play stations on the trail are still there and the trail is lovely as ever.

 |Location:||Central Switzerland, Engelberg|